 Enter the labyrinth at Maple Hill Urban Farm, and explore the famous 10-acre corn maze!
 Just in time for Halloween, this dynamic farm also features a pumpkin patch and farm tour.
 For local foodies and aspiring chefs, it also produces free-range eggs and poultry, and grows sorghum.

 For hours of operation and more information, visit http://maplehillurbanfarm.com/.

 Finally, get ready for Halloween at Kiwan Farms!
-This farm locally sources hundreds of pumpkins to light doorsteps across Ottawa.
-It also sells seasonal vegetables grown on the farm and preserves that provide a delicious end-of-season reminder of this summer’s bounty.
+This local farm grows hundreds of pumpkins to light doorsteps across Ottawa.
+It also sells a range of jams and preserves that provide a delicious end-of-season reminder of this summer’s bounty.

 For hours of operation and more information, visit http://www.kiwanfarms.ca/.

 Farms in the Greenbelt are a symbol of Canada’s rural traditions, and they provide an example of how to practise viable and diverse agriculture in a near-urban setting.
 To discover more farms and unique experiences in the Greenbelt, check out the Greenbelt Farm Fresh web map.